What is Cystic Fibrosis?

-Cystic fibrosis is an inherited disease in which mucus glands produce abnormal secretions.
-Normally mucus is slippery and lubricates and protects the lining of various organs and tissues.
-People with cystic fibrosis have mucus which is thick and sticky, which can obstruct and interfere with normal bodily function.
-This results in tissue and organ damage, most typically in the lungs and digestive tract.
-Unfortunately, cystic fibrosis is a lifelong disease which usually results in a shortened life expectancy.
+Cystic fibrosis is a hereditary disease in which mucus glands produce abnormal secretions in the lungs and digestive system.
+Normally mucus is slippery and lubricated and protects the lining of various organs and tissues, but with cystic fibrosis, the body produces thick and sticky mucus that can clog the lungs and obstruct the pancreas.
+This obstruction can result in tissue and organ damage, most typically in the lungs and digestive tract.
+Unfortunately, cystic fibrosis can be life-threatening and people with the condition tend to have a shortened life expectancy.

 A simple blood or saliva test either before conception or during pregnancy can determine whether either parent carries the gene for cystic fibrosis.
 People who simply carry the cystic fibrosis gene do not have the disease or any symptoms, but they can pass the gene for the disease to their children.
 Unless both parents have the gene, their child cannot inherit the disease.
 However, if both parents carry the gene, there is a 25% chance that their child will suffer from the disease.